potamides/modalawesome/README.md

 modal commands.
 To make that possible modalawesome is designed to reimplement the functionality of the `globalkeys` and `clientkeys` keybinding tables normally found in a `rc.lua` file.
-Thus after setting up modalawesome these tables are redundant and should be removed.
+Thus after setting up modalawesome these keybindings are redundant and can be removed.

 ### Quickstart